Index

 When logging in using SecurID, the system will behave differently depending on whether this is your first time logging in.

-■ Logging in with GakuNin
+■ Logging in via GakuNin

-2.2 Logging in with GakuNin.
+-> See 2.2 Logging in via GakuNin.

-2.2 Logging in with GakuNin
+2.2 Logging in via GakuNin

 Select the institution you belong to.